nidabootaofficial/Text-Button-in-Flutter/README.md

 # text_button_in_flutter
-Welcome to https://github.com/nidabootaofficial repository!I am a passionate Flutter developer with expertise in developing mobile applications using the Flutter framework.
+Welcome to my repository!This is Nida a passionate Flutter developer with expertise in developing mobile applications using the Flutter framework.
 I have been working on Flutter apps since 2021, constantly honing my skills and exploring new possibilities within the Flutter ecosystem.This open-source project aims to deliver a cutting-edge mobile application for both Android and iOS platforms.
 The app is designed to brefly describe the primary purpose or functionality of text button widget used in flutter.

 Features includes Cross-Platform Compatibility, User-Friendly Interface,Advanced Functionality and Scalable Architecture.